Electromotive force: Chemical sources

 The question of how batteries (galvanic cells) generate an emf occupied scientists for most of the 19th century.
 The "seat of the electromotive force" was eventually determined in 1889 by Walther Nernst to be primarily at the interfaces between the electrodes and the electrolyte.

 Atoms in molecules or solids are held together by chemical bonding, which stabilizes the molecule or solid (i.e. reduces its energy).
 When molecules or solids of relatively high energy are brought together, a spontaneous chemical reaction can occur that rearranges the bonding and reduces the (free) energy of the system.
 In batteries, coupled half-reactions, often involving metals and their ions, occur in tandem, with a gain of electrons (termed "reduction") by one conductive electrode and loss of electrons (termed "oxidation") by another (reduction-oxidation or redox reactions).
 The spontaneous overall reaction can only occur if electrons move through an external wire between the electrodes.
 The electrical energy given off is the free energy lost by the chemical reaction system.

 As an example, a Daniell cell consists of a zinc anode (an electron collector) that is oxidized as it dissolves into a zinc sulfate solution.
-The dissolving zinc leaving behind its electrons in the electrode according to the oxidation reaction (s = solid electrode; aq = aqueous solution):
+The dissolving zinc leaving behind its electrons in the electrode according to the oxidation reaction (the subscripts (s) stand for solid electrode; (aq) stands for aqueous solution):